-Cash and Cash Equivalents: Cash and cash equivalents include highly liquid investments and investments with a maturity of three months or less.
+Cash and Cash Equivalents: Cash and cash equivalents include highly liquid investments and investments with an original maturity of three months or less.

 Restricted Cash: Restricted cash is a requirement of an agreement between the Organization and its workers compensation insurance broker.
-For the year ended December 31, 2020, the agreement required \$150,000 be held in a separate bank account.
-For the year ended December 31, 2021, the agreement requires \$30,000 be held in a separate bank account.
+For the years ended December 31, 2022 and 2021, the agreement requires \$30,000 be held in a separate bank account.
 The bank account generates interest, causing the restricted cash balance to exceed the minimum requirement.
-As of December 31, 2021, the Organization held the separate cash in a certificate of deposit with a maturity date of June 27, 2022.
+As of December 31, 2022, the Organization held the separate cash in a certificate of deposit with a maturity date of June 27, 2023.

 Investments: Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the consolidated statements of financial position.
 Unrealized and realized gains and losses are included in the change in net assets.
 Investment income and gains restricted by a donor are reported as increases in net assets without donor restriction if the restrictions are met (either by passage of time or by use) in the reporting period in which the income and gains are recognized.
-For the years then ended December 31, 2021 and 2020, there were no restricted investments.
+For the years then ended December 31, 2022 and 2021, there were no restricted investments.

 Accounts, Grants Receivable and Allowance for Doubtful Accounts: Accounts and grants receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts or grants receivable.
-The allowance for doubtful accounts balance as of December 31, 2021 and 2020 was \$11,724 and \$72,275, respectively.
+The allowance for doubtful accounts balance as of December 31, 2022 and 2021 was \$21,222 and \$11,724, respectively.

 Promises to Give: Unconditional promises to give are recognized as support in the period received and as assets, decreases of liabilities, or expenses depending on the form of the benefits received.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-For the years then ended December 31, 2021 and 2020, there were no promises to give.
+For the years then ended December 31, 2022 and 2021, there were no promises to give.

 Inventories: Inventories, except for donated merchandise held for resale, are valued at the lower of cost (first-in, first-out) or net realizable value.
 Purchased inventory includes freight-in, assembly, and improvement costs, if any.
 Purchased inventories are valued at the lower of cost (first-in, first-out) or net realizable value, less an estimated allowance for obsolescence.
-The allowance for obsolescence as of December 31, 2021 and 2020 was \$55,802 and \$41,832, respectively.
+The allowance for obsolescence as of December 31, 2022 and 2021 was \$44,700 and \$55,802, respectively.